Nuclear magnetic resonance: Nuclear spins and magnets

 All nucleons, that is neutrons and protons, composing any atomic nucleus, have the intrinsic quantum property of spin, an intrinsic angular momentum analogous to the classical angular momentum of a spinning sphere.
-The overall spin of the nucleus is determined by the spin quantum number S. If the numbers of both the protons and neutrons in a given nuclide are even then S = 0, i.e. there is no overall spin.
+The overall spin of the nucleus is determined by the spin quantum number S. If the numbers of both the protons and neutrons in a given nuclide are even then the system prefers to minimize its spin, giving S = 0, i.e. there is no overall spin.
 Then, just as electrons pair up in nondegenerate atomic orbitals, so do even numbers of protons or even numbers of neutrons (both of which are also spin-1/2 particles and hence fermions), giving zero overall spin.

 However, an unpaired proton and unpaired neutron will have a lower energy when their spins are parallel, not anti-parallel.
 This parallel spin alignment of distinguishable particles does not violate the Pauli exclusion principle.
 The lowering of energy for parallel spins has to do with the quark structure of these two nucleons.
 As a result, the spin ground state for the deuteron (the nucleus of deuterium, the ^{2}H isotope of hydrogen), which has only a proton and a neutron, corresponds to a spin value of 1, not of zero.
 On the other hand, because of the Pauli exclusion principle, the tritium isotope of hydrogen must have a pair of anti-parallel spin neutrons (of total spin zero for the neutron spin-pair), plus a proton of spin 1/2.
 Therefore, the tritium total nuclear spin value is again 1/2, just like the simpler, abundant hydrogen isotope, ^{1}H nucleus (the proton).
 The NMR absorption frequency for tritium is also similar to that of ^{1}H. In many other cases of non-radioactive nuclei, the overall spin is also non-zero and may have a contribution from the orbital angular momentum of the unpaired nucleon.
 For example, the nucleus has an overall spin value S = 5/2.